 Wood River Women's Foundation Has:

-- Awarded more than $2 million dollars through more than 100 grants to nonprofit organizations across our community in an array of areas including Arts, Education, Environment, Health & Recreation and Social Services.
+- Awarded nearly $3 million dollars through more than 100 grants to nonprofit organizations across our community in an array of areas including Arts, Education, Environment, Health & Recreation and Social Services.

 - Launched an Endowment Fund in 2017 to ensure sustainability well into the future.

-Wood River Women’s Foundation is a certified 501(c)3 organization and an affiliate member of Catalist, formerly known as the Women’s Collective Giving Grantmakers Network (WCGN).
+Wood River Women’s Foundation is a certified 501(c)3 organization and an affiliate member of Philanos, a network accelerating philanthropy through women’s collective giving.

 Members are key to our annual grant process which begins each autumn when applications from area nonprofits are received.